 EtiopathogenesisThis section has been translated automatically.

-Mutations in the P gene (OCA2 gene) form the basis; > 150 mutations are now known.
-The gene encodes the protein that plays a key role in melanin biosynthesis as a transporter protein for melanosomal proteins such as TYR and TYRP1.
-The protein maintains the acidic pH value in the melanosomes.
+Underlying mutations in the P gene (OCA2 gene). > 150 mutations are now known.
+The gene codes for the protein that plays a key role in melanin biosynthesis as a transporter protein for melanosomal proteins such as TYR and TYRP1.
+The protein maintains the acidic pH in melanosomes.

 Clinical featuresThis section has been translated automatically.

 At birth white hair, white skin; with increasing age slight pigmentation (hair becomes blond or reddish) Often numerous ephelids, possibly melanocytic naevi.
 In advanced age increased rate of UV-induced malignant epithelial tumours(basal cell carcinoma, spinocellular carcinoma).
 Grey-blue to light brown translucent iris, ocular fundus depigmented.
 Moderate nystagmus and photophobia, slight visual impairment.
 In patients of African descent, large melanocytic nevi and lentigines are frequently found in UV-exposed skin.

 DiagnosisThis section has been translated automatically.

 - Baxter LL, Pavan WJ (2002) The oculocutaneous albinism type IV gene Matp is a new marker of pigment cell precursors during mouse embryonic development.
 Mech Dev 116: 209-212

 - Kamaraj B et al(2014) Mutational analysis of oculocutaneous albinism: a compact review.
 Biomed Res Int doi: 10.1155/2014/905472.

 - King RA et al (2003) Tyrosinase gene mutations in oculocutaneous albinism 1 (OCA1): definition of the phenotype.
 Hum Genet 113: 502-513